Ether: Electrophilic addition of alcohols to alkenes

 Acid catalysis is required for this reaction.
 Commercially important ethers prepared in this way are derived from isobutene or isoamylene, which protonate to give relatively stable carbocations.
 Using ethanol and methanol with these two alkenes, four fuel-grade ethers are produced: methyl tert-butyl ether (MTBE), methyl tert-amyl ether (TAME), ethyl tert-butyl ether (ETBE), and ethyl tert-amyl ether (TAEE).

 Solid acid catalysts are typically used to promote this reaction.

-Epoxides

-Epoxides are typically prepared by oxidation of alkenes.
-The most important epoxide in terms of industrial scale is ethylene oxide, which is produced by oxidation of ethylene with oxygen.
-Other epoxides are produced by one of two routes:
+Ethoxylation and related epoxide ring-opening reactions